Windsor Park: History

 Named after the district in south Belfast in which it is located, Windsor Park was first opened in 1905, with a match between Linfield and Glentoran.
 The first major development of the stadium took place in the 1930s, to a design made by the Scottish architect Archibald Leitch.
 It had one main seated stand – the Grandstand, later known as the South Stand – with "reserved" terracing in front, and a large open terrace behind the goal to the west called the Spion Kop.
 To the north, there was a long covered terrace – the "unreserved" terracing – and behind the eastern goal at the Railway End another covered terrace.
 Windsor Park's peak capacity in this format was 60,000.
 In the early 1960s, the seated Railway Stand was built at the Railway End, and in the early 1970s a social club and viewing lounge was constructed in the corner between the Railway Stand and the Grandstand.
 In the 1980s, the 'unreserved terrace' was demolished and replaced by a two-tier, 7000-seat North Stand.
 In the late 1990s, the Kop terrace was demolished and replaced with a 5000-seater Kop Stand.
 The Kop Stand was known as the Alex Russell Stand from 2004 to 2008 in honour of Linfield's former goalkeeper and coach and one-time Northern Ireland international, but reverted to being named 'The Kop Stand' following this.

-In the 2016–17 league season, Linfield FC drew an average home attendance of 2,538, the highest in the league.
-Their highest home attendance was 7,504 in that league season.
+In the 2023–24 league season, Linfield drew an average NIFL home attendance of 3,126, the highest in the league.
+Their highest home attendance was 9,047 in that league season.
+The Northern Ireland national team drew an average of 17,504 in the 2023 calendar year.

+The stadium hosted the finals of the 2005 and 2024 UEFA European Under-19 Championships.

+On 7 May 2025, the Clearer Group, a Larne-based drink manufacturer, bought the naming rights to the stadium and renamed it the "Clearer Twist National Stadium at Windsor Park".

+The second‑highest verified championship win percentage belongs to Windsor Park.
+Since 1905, the ground has hosted 121 top‑flight seasons, during which 57 league titles have been secured.
+This yields a win percentage of 47.1%, placing Windsor Park among the most successful rectangular sporting venues in the world.
+While not as dominant as Apollo Projects Stadium in Christchurch, New Zealand (Crusaders in Rugby Union) with its remarkable 57.1% record over 14 seasons.
+Windsor Park also still surpasses Celtic Park in Glasgow, Scotland (Celtic FC in football) which holds a long‑term rate of 41.0%.
+Windsor Park underscores its place as one of the most consistently successful grounds in global sport.